raquelpanapalen/nlp_narrative_classification/README.md

 Scripts `preprocessing.py`, `preprocessing_bg.py`, etc.  prepares data for further analysis or modeling by applying transformations such as text normalization, tokenization, and filtering irrelevant information.

+For preprocessing the Hindi-translated texts, the script `preprocessing_hindi.py` is used to clean and process the content before further analysis.
+This, again, includes tasks like removing unwanted stopwords (including custom stopwords for HI translated text), punctuation, and performing tokenization using Stanza's NLP pipeline.

 To run the scripts:
 ```bash
     python preprocessing/script_name.py -i <input_directory> -o <output_directory> --remove-stopwords --remove-punctuation --lower-text